Scams and con artists can be in any field.

 If the person’s title is vague but you know their legal surname, David Beamish maintains a list of members of the United Kingdom peerage from 1801 to the present day, and he has indexed it.

-If the person claims to have been a paranormal investigator for many years, there should be clear evidence of that, online.
-Even if the person didn’t have his own website, other people will have mentioned the person, at least in reference to a case, a “ghost story” or an investigation.
+Even if the person didn’t have his own website, other people will have mentioned the person, at least in reference to a case, a “ghost story,” or an investigation.

 You can see how long ago they registered their domain name by using a WhoIs lookup.

-Thanks to the Internet, almost any person’s claims and credentials can be verified using independent sources.
+Almost any person’s claims and credentials can be verified using independent sources.

 Don’t assume that the person is “too nice” to lie to you, or their friends are too bright to be conned.
 The more impressive the person’s stories and claims, and the more convincingly they tell them… the more you must verify them, independently.